-Whether you attend the banquet, place a journal ad, or serve as an Adult Achiever, your contribution will have a meaningful and lasting impact on one of your neighbors.
+Whether you attend the annual banquet, place a journal ad, or serve as an Adult Achiever, your contribution will have a meaningful and lasting impact on one of your neighbors.
 Your generosity offers opportunity.
 Thank you for your support.

 Leaders Club (Grades 6-12)